saucelabs/sauce-docs/docs/mobile-apps/supported-devices.md

 ## When to Test on Real Devices

+The Sauce Labs Real Device Cloud (RDC) provides you with the ability to run live and automated tests across Android and iOS devices.
+[Learn more here](https://saucelabs.com/platform/real-device-cloud).

+### Use Cases

 If you need...

 * A breadth of device types for panel/compatibility testing.
+* Manual, interactive testing on actual physical devices.
 * To replicate an issue to match exact model as reported.
 * Pixel-perfect display testing.
 * To test hardware dependencies like CPU, memory, display, GPS.
 * To test native ARM Libraries.
 * To test on a custom OS (e.g., Samsung TouchWiz, OnePlus OxygenOS)
 * To test on a native framework like Espresso and Robotium.
-* To test scenarios that require network connectivity (e.g., phone calls, send SMS messages).
+* To test scenarios that require carrier network connectivity (e.g., making phone calls and sending SMS messages to devices with SIM cards).

-### Supported Features

-The Sauce Labs Real Device Cloud (RDC) provides you with the ability to run live and automated tests across Android and iOS devices.
-[Learn more here](https://saucelabs.com/platform/real-device-cloud).

-RDC-specific features include:

-* Manual, interactive testing on real devices.
-* Testing with real devices on the public device cloud (these devices are cleaned between user test sessions for optimal security).
-* Testing on a pool of private real devices allocated specifically to your organization.
-* Support for Appium, Robotium, Espresso, and XCUITest frameworks.
-* Support on thousands of device/OS combinations.
-* IPSec VPN secure connections to private device clouds.
-* Carrier network connectivity (devices with SIM cards).

 ### Public Device Cloud